raul23/search-ebooks/README.rst

 Roadmap
 =======
+Starting from first priority tasks:

+1. Test on linux
+2. Create a `docker`_ image for this project
+3. Add tests on `Travis CI`_
+4. Eventually add documentation on `Read the Docs`_
-* Add support for multiprocessing
+5. Add support for multiprocessing
-* Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query
+6. Implement a GUI, specially to make navigation of search results easier since you can have hundreds of matches for a given search query

    Though, for the moment not sure which GUI library to choose from (e.g. `Kivy`_, `TkInter`_)

 License
 =======